Constitution and By-Laws of the

 c.
 Lifetime membership

 May be conferred upon any regular member in recognition of service to the Club.
-After unanimous recommendation by the Board, the affirmative vote ninety percent of the members in attendance at a regular meeting of the Club, at which such membership is considered, shall be required to elect a life member.
+Following 20 years of continuous membership such member will be granted Lifetime membership.
 Life Members, pay no dues, but may enjoy all the privilege of the Club, including voting and holding office.

 d.
 Honorary membership